What is grief in relation to love? Quite often I think they're the same thing.

 Grief is love.

 Some of you reading this may be feeling alienated, isolated, sad, and alone.
-We want to remind you, though, that underneath the stress, frustration, anger, disappointment, despair, guilt, loneliness, and sorrow, quite often there is love.
-It may take you a little while to find it, but it’s there.
-Subscribe to receive posts straight to your email inbox.
+We want to remind you, that underneath the stress, frustration, anger, disappointment, despair, guilt, loneliness, and sorrow of grief - quite often, there is love.